Railway Photography at Dawlish

-This photograph was taken looking towards Langstone rock and Dawlish Warren.
+This photograph was taken from the bridge looking towards Langstone rock in the background.

 Photo Details: LNER A1 Class 4-6-2 No: 60163 ‘Tornado’ is seen passing through Dawlish working the 1Z27 08:00 Bristol Temple Meads to Kingswear ‘The Torbay Express’ on the 11th September 2016.

-Standing on the same bridge facing the opposite way, this photograph was taken from looking towards Dawlish station.
+Standing on the same bridge but facing the opposite way, this photograph was taken looking towards Dawlish station.

 Photo Details: 70812 tnt 70808 are seen passing Dawlish seafront working the 6C97 08:50 Burngullow to Westbury on the 15th September 2019.